ArtemBay/Artembay/README.md

 - 🔭 I’m currently working on my discord bot.
 - 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate with @TerminalPR0
+- 👯 I’m looking to collaborate with @TerminalPR0 (i dont know but he says what he want suicide today 18.03.22, im in a tilt)
 - 📫 How to reach me: Artem Bay#3384